maciejjedrzejczyk/audiogist/README.md

 - **Advanced Transcription**:
   - Transcribe audio using OpenAI's Whisper (runs locally)
+  - **NEW**: Direct use of YouTube auto-generated captions when available
   - Support for multiple languages
   - Choose from different model sizes (tiny to large)
   - Automatic token count estimation